 6) How can you, as an individual, complain about a breach of the Australian Privacy Principles and how the WFSC will deal with the complaint

-You should email the WFSC at [email protected] or [email protected] and within 30 days, a representative from the committee will likely apologise to you personally and hopefully figure out a way to make sure nothing of the sort ever happens again.
+You should email the WFSC at or and within 30 days, a representative from the committee will likely apologise to you personally and hopefully figure out a way to make sure nothing of the sort ever happens again.

 If you’re unsatisfied with our efforts, you should make your complaint in writing to the Office of the Australian Information Commissioner (OAIC)

 7) Does the WFSC disclose your personal information to other people or organisations in Australia or overseas?